-The band were joined by mustachioed keyboard player Franz Nicolay, who guested on their 2004 debut Almost Killed Me, and who was a full-time member for their next three, and best, albums.
-Their records since his 2010 departure have been less enthusiastically received, although I’ve enjoyed 2014’s Teeth Dreams thus far.
-As of 2016, Nicolay has rejoined The Hold Steady for a tour, and my interest in the band’s current work would be renewed with him involved.
+The band were joined by moustachioed keyboard player Franz Nicolay, who guested on their 2004 debut Almost Killed Me, and who was a full-time member for their next three, and best, albums.
+Their records without Nicolay after his 2010 departure were less enthusiastically received, but he’s since returned.

 The Hold Steady Album Reviews